Outreach-Organization/AgeoX-Docs/src/app/docs/geospatial-research-importance/page.md

 {% callout title="You Should Know!" %}
 Geospatial research has a direct impact on real-world decisions, from disaster relief to urban planning.
 Mastery of these tools makes you an asset in any field involving spatial data.
 {% /callout %}

+---

+Continue on to the third `Core Concepts` section to read about how Geospatial Science is used in Agriculture!